Somali nationalism

-Somali nationalism (Somali: Soomaalinimo) is a nationalist ideology advocating for the unification of all Somali people who share a common ethnicity, language, and culture, under a single banner.
-Its earliest manifestations has its roots in the Middle Ages with the Adal Sultanate and the Ajuran Sultanate, whilst in the contemporary era it is often traced back to Muḥammad ibn 'Abdallāh Hassan, who was known by the British Empire throughout the Scramble for Africa as the "Mad Mullah".
-The Somali Youth League, a political organisation founded in 1943 was one of the most influential political parties in Somalia prior to the country's unification and independence.
-The Somali guerrilla militia Al-Shabab is noteworthy for incorporating Somali nationalism into its Islamist ideology.
+Somali nationalism (Soomaalinimo; القومية الصومالية) is an ideology advocating for the unification of all Somalis, who share a common ethnicity, language, and culture, under a single banner.
+Its earliest manifestations has its roots in the Middle Ages with the Adal Sultanate and the Ajuran Sultanate, while in the contemporary era it is often traced back to Muḥammad ibn 'Abdallāh Hassan, who was famously known by the British Empire throughout the Scramble for Africa as the "Mad Mullah."
+The Somali Youth League, an organisation founded in 1943, was one of the most influential political parties in Somalia prior to the country's unification and independence.
+The Somali guerrilla militia Al-Shabab is also noteworthy for incorporating Somali nationalism into its Islamist ideology.

 History

 Early Somali nationalism developed in the beginning of the 20th century with the concept of "Greater Somalia" that encompassed a theme, Somalis are a nation with a distinct identity and wanted to unite inhabited areas of Somali clans.
 Pan-Somalism refers to the vision of reunifying these areas to form a single Somali nation.
 The pursuit of this goal has led to conflict: Somalia engaged after World War II in the Ogaden War with Ethiopia over the Ogaden region, and supported Somali insurgents against Kenya.